STIXProject/stix-validator/docs/getting_started.rst

 .. code-block:: bash

-    $ stix-validator.py stix-content.xml another-stix-doc.xml
+    $ stix-validator stix-content.xml another-stix-doc.xml

-If these documents were valid, the ``stix-validator.py`` script would print something like the following:
+If these documents were valid, the ``stix_validator.py`` script would print something like the following:

 .. code-block:: bash